superduper-io/superduper/README.md

 ### Who is SuperDuperDB for?

-  - **Python developers** using MongoDB who want to build AI into their applications easily.
+  - **Python developers** using datastores (databases/ lakes/ warehouses) who want to build AI into their applications easily.
   - **Data scientists & ML engineers** who want to develop AI models using their favourite tools, with minimum infrastructural overhead.
   - **Infrastructure engineers** who want a single scalable setup that supports both local, on-prem and cloud deployment.

-### 🪄 SuperDuperDB transforms your MongoDB into:
+### SuperDuperDB transforms your datastore into:

   - **An end-to-end live AI deployment** which includes a **model repository and registry**, **model training** and **computation of outputs/ inference**
   - **A feature store** in which the model outputs are stored alongside the inputs in any data format.
-  - **A fully functional vector database** to easily generate vector embeddings of your data with your favorite models and APIs and connect them with MongoDB or LanceDB vector search
+  - **A fully functional vector database** to easily generate vector embeddings of your data with your favorite models and APIs and connect them with your datastore (and/ or) vector database.
-  - *(Coming soon)* **A model performance monitor** enabling model quality and degradation to be monitored as new data is inserted

 <br>